 Moreover, you will start recycling regularly, which means saving even more money on water and fertilizers.
 The off grid life is renewable and sustainable.
 Eventually, your garden and livestock will produce more than you can consume, and you can sell the produce or barter it for other goods.

 Speaking of bartering, you will probably get to know a few good people in your community.
 They can help you save even more money by providing essential knowledge and information about this area, its markets, stores, best deals, contractors, regulations, and so on.
 Furthermore, you can exchange goods with them, forgoing the use of currency.
 A happy and positive community is a true treasure.
+I created a list of off-the-grid communities in the world, feel free to choose one.

 Better Control of Your Life